 Customer purchase orders are subject to cancellation or rescheduling by the customer, generally with limited or no penalties.
+In addition, Veeco has, in limited circumstances, permitted major customers to return previously shipped products in order to maintain business relationships with such customers.
 Therefore, backlog at any particular date is not necessarily representative of actual sales for any succeeding period.
 In addition, we derive a substantial portion of our net sales in any fiscal period from the sale of a relatively small number of high-priced systems.
 As a result, the timing of recognition of revenue for a single transaction could have a material effect on our sales and operating results for a particular fiscal period.